-Combustion head adjustment is already described on page 21.
-In addition, the following adjustments must also be made:

-- > Open manual valves up-line from the gas train. - Adjust the minimum gas pressure switch to the start of the scale. - Adjust the maximum gas pressure switch to the end of the scale. - ► Adjust the air pressure switch to the start of the scale. - > Purge the air from the gas line.

-We recommend using a plastic tube routed outside the building and to purge air until gas is smelt.

-- Fit a U-type pressure gauge or a differential pressure gauge (Fig. 25), with socket (+) on the gas pressure of the pipe coupling and (-) in the combustion chamber.
+- In addition, the following adjustments must also be made: - open manual valves upstream from the gas train. - Adjust the minimum gas pressure switch to the start of the scale. - ► Adjust the maximum gas pressure switch to the end of the scale. - Adjust the air pressure switch to the start of the scale. - Adjust the pressure switch for the leak detection control (PVP kit)(Fig. 31 on page 38) according to the instructions supplied with the kit. - Purge the air from the gas line.
+We recommend using a plastic tube routed outside the building and to purge air until gas is smelt. - Fit a U-type pressure gauge or a differential pressure gauge (Fig. 24), with socket (+) on the gas pressure of the pipe coupling and (-) in the combustion chamber.
 The manometer readings are used to calculate MAX burner output using the Tab.
+L.

-L. - Connect two lamps or testers to the two gas line solenoids to check the exact moment in which voltage is supplied.
+Connect two lamps or testers to the two gas line solenoids to check the exact moment in which voltage is supplied.
 This operation is unnecessary if each of the two solenoids is equipped with a pilot light that signals voltage passing through.